 Purchasers will need to pay, apart from the price of the flat, the stamp duty, registration fees and legal costs.
-The stamp duty for the flat is subject to the final assessment by the Inland Revenue Department based on the value of the property for stamp duty purpose whereas the registration fee is currently $230 (if the amount or value of the consideration of the flat exceeds $750,000, the registration fee is $450) for each Assignment.
+The stamp duty for the flat is subject to the final assessment by the Inland Revenue Department based on the value of the property for stamp duty purpose.
 The legal costs will depend on the rate charged by the purchaser's appointed solicitor.
 However, if the purchaser chooses to be represented by the HA's solicitor, he / she needs to pay the legal fees agreed between the HA and the appointed solicitor.
-Information is available at the estate office for the legal fees charged by the HA's solicitor.

 Obtain a Mortgage Loan

 The HA has entered into a Deed of Guarantee with a number of financial institutions whereby the HA provides them with a default guarantee to encourage financial institutions to offer favorable mortgage terms including a loan-to-value ratio up to the balance of the purchase price after payment of the intention money ($2,500) to the HA, a preferential interest rate and a mortgage repayment period of up to 30 years, to assist the approved purchasers to purchase their flats.
 If the purchaser of a TPS flat, who has mortgaged the flat purchased to a participating financial institutions that has entered into a Deed of Guarantee with the HA, defaults on mortgage payments before paying off the mortgage loan, the financial institution concerned will sell the flat.
 Should the sale proceeds of the flat fail to cover the full outstanding balance of the mortgage and all the interest, the legal costs, administration fees, etc. payable under the mortgage, the financial institution will, pursuant to the Deed of Guarantee, make a claim against the HA for the payment of all the above arrears that the purchaser owes.
 The HA shall then under the Deed of Guarantee pay the same to the financial institution.
 In relation to the payments made by the HA to the financial institution, the HA will then recover such payments and the interest from the purchaser.